AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-content-snippet.md

 A **data source** is a system where you store and manage the data for your organization.
 These are your systems of record like JIRA, SQL Databases, PIM, or PLM.
 AEM Guides provides the feature to connect with your data source and use the data from them.

+You can also connect to JSON data files using a file connector.
+Upload the JSON file from your computer or browse it from the Adobe Experience Manager assets.
+Then, create content snippets or topics using the generators.

 ## Data Sources panel

 Select **Data Sources** ![data source](images/data-source-icon.svg) in the left panel to view the connected data sources.
 The Data Sources panel opens and displays all the connected data sources.